-Marbling with nail polish is very effective and fun, but, shall we say, a bit smelly.
-Nail polish works beautifully for marbling, though, and we marbled our way through many Christmas ornaments, cards, and wooden shapes a couple of years ago using this tutorial for marbling with nail polish on Design Mom.
+Marbling with nail polish is very effective and fun, but it is a bit smelly.
+Nail polish works beautifully for marbling, though, and we’ve marbled our way through many Christmas ornaments, cards, and wooden shapes over the years using this tutorial for marbling with nail polish on Design Mom.

-Because of the smell and relative permanence of the nail polish, not to mention the smell and toxicity of the nail polish remover you need to use when removing said nail polish from areas it shouldn’t be, I wouldn’t recommend this marbling technique for little kids.
+Because of the smell and relative permanence of the nail polish, not to mention the smell and toxicity of the nail polish remover you need to use when removing said nail polish from areas it shouldn’t be, we wouldn’t recommend this marbling technique for little kids.
 But it’s definitely worth at least one try with older kids and adults.
 (It makes an awesome ladies craft night!)

 How about you?
 Which of these marbling techniques have you tried already?
 Which ones do you want to give a go at?